engintalay/kriptoAlSatSinyal/README.md

 This project generates trading signals for multiple cryptocurrencies using technical indicators such as RSI, MACD, and SuperTrend.
 It supports both command-line and graphical (tabbed) viewing of recent signals and candlestick data.
 You can also manage the list of coin pairs and time interval from within the graphical application.

 ## Files
 - **sinyalUretici.py**: Main logic for fetching market data, calculating indicators, and generating trading signals for multiple coins.
+Uses `ayarlar.json` for interval/timeframe.
 - **yakinda_al_sinyali.py**: Shows the last 24 candles' indicator values and signals for all coins in a tabbed GUI, with candlestick charts, Bollinger Bands/MA20, coin pair management, and interval settings.
 - **requirements.txt**: Lists the necessary Python libraries for the project.
 - **install.sh**: Shell script to automate installation on Linux/macOS.